Last Modified: 26 Apr 2016

 Trip code: QVKR

-The jewel of Central America, Costa Rica's environment is world-renowned as one of nature's most diverse, vibrant and healthy.
-If you’re short on time but want a taste of this country's unique sights then jump onboard this express trip through San Jose’s colonial streets, La Fortuna’s emerald green countryside, Monteverde’s lush cloud forests and Manuel Antonio’s turquoise seas.
-With abundant wildlife, intense volcanic landscapes and superb Pacific beaches, this comfortable adventure is sure to be a trip to remember.
+The jewel of Central America, Costa Rica's environment is world-renowned for being diverse, vibrant and healthy.
+If you’re short on time but want a taste of this country's unique sights then jump onboard this express trip through San Jose’s colonial streets; La Fortuna’s hot springs and volcano; Monteverde’s cloud forest; and Manuel Antonio’s turquoise seas.
+With abundant wildlife, intense volcanic landscapes and superb Pacific beaches, this Costa Rican adventure is sure to be a trip to remember.